 2001 Also today, a Halloween Eve resurrection for Broadway's The Rocky Horror Show, which had suspended performances Sept.
 23, in the wake of the World Trade Center terrorist attack.
 The campy musical goes to to play another two months, finally closing Jan.
 6, 2002.

-2003 The Wicked Witch of the West rides again in #Wicked, a musical prequel to The Wizard of Oz.
+2003 The untold story of the witches of The Wizard of Oz lands on Broadway as Wicked opens at the Gershwin Theatre.
 Idina Menzel (who will win a Tony Award for her performance) and Kristin Chenoweth play the witches, with veteran Joel Grey hoofing as the Wonderful Wizard of Oz.
-The production also wecomes back to Broadway composer Stephen Schwartz.
+The production also welcomes back to Broadway composer Stephen Schwartz.